IceCodedCoffee/asp.net-mvc5-playground/[15] UrlsAndRoutes/UrlsAndRoutes/App_Data/ReadmePractice.txt

 23. Refactor route /User/Add/'any string'/'any int' so that any int is constrained to ints and refactor route /Users/Add/any string/any string so that the 2nd any string only takes exactly 6 letters. -> done

+24. Refactor all routes, apart from the route to Index, so that they and any future actions can be reached via an URL that starts with /Users.
+Index shall still be reached via /Test.